tdyer/ga-sql-blog-homework/README.md

 We are going to create a Blog using Sinatra and SQL.
 This Blog will have a set of Posts.

 ### Step 1, Create a Database named blog
-- Use the psql command line utility for this.
+# check! - Use the psql command line utility for this.

 ### Step 2, Create a Posts table with the following columns:
-*Create the SQL in the setup_ddl.sql file, and load this file into the DB using psql.*
+# *Create the SQL in the setup_ddl.sql file, and load this file into the DB using psql.*

 - id *(primary key)*
 - subject *(Subject text of this Post)*